-What is RAID recovery?
+What is RAID Recovery?

-Can I recover RAID data on my own?
+Can I Recover RAID Data on my Own?

-Why choose Data Recoup for my RAID recovery?
+Why Choose DataRecoup for my RAID Recovery?

-The professional engineers at DataRecoup are able to recover data from any type of RAID Array, regardless of the cause for failure or the make and model of the drives.
+The professional engineers at DataRecoup are able to recover data from any type of RAID array, regardless of the cause for failure or the make and model of the drives.
 Our service is fast, professional and competitively priced.
-DataRecoup can begin to recover your data the same day that your files were lost, and with emergency service options available, we can have your data returned to you within 24 hours.
-We have over 50 locations across the US and Canada, and service representatives available 24 hours a day, 7 days a week to serve you.
+DataRecoup can begin to recover your data the same day your files were lost, and our emergency service options mean we can have your data returned to you within 24 hours.
+We have more than 100 locations across the U.S. and Canada, and service representatives are available 24 hours a day, 7 days a week to serve you.